jvanasco/pyramid_session_multi/README.md

 Build Status: ![Python package](https://github.com/jvanasco/pyramid_session_multi/workflows/Python%20package/badge.svg)

-Provides for making multiple ad-hoc binds of `ISession` compliant Sessions onto a `request.session_multi` namespace.
+Provides a framework for making multiple ad-hoc binds of `ISession` compliant Sessions onto a `request.session_multi` namespace.

+In other words...

+Instead of having a single `request.session` configured, you can configure multiple Pyramid session handlers to use `request.session_multi["your_identifier"]`

 # Usage